zip-rs/zip-old/README.md

 ----

 A zip library for rust which supports reading and writing of simple ZIP files.
+Forked from https://crates.io/crates/zip to add more features and improve test coverage.

 Supported compression formats: